Did You Find A Lost Dog?

 By Anna Dos Santos

-Do you love smart, white fluffy dogs?
-Then you should come in and meet Monet, an 8 year old American Eskimo Dog that is looking for a new, calm home.
-He will be happiest in a home with no children, no other dogs and definitely no cats!
+We have a smart, white fluffy dog that is looking for a new, loving home.
+Monet is an 8 year old American Eskimo Dog who will be happiest in a home with no children, no other dogs and definitely no cats!
 Monet is an excellent walker who enjoys meeting people when he is out and about and usually ignores other dogs he meets.
 One of his favorite things to do is go for car rides.
 Except for being a little overweight, Monet is in excellent health, neutered and fully vaccinated.
 Call us at 508-548-7742 to make an appointment to meet Monet.

 Monetary donations are always needed here at the shelter so we can continue caring for the dogs in our custody and help low income dog owners pay for veterinary care and dog food.
 Our goal is that with our help, many more dogs will stay healthy - or get heathy - and live longer and happier lives.